Scientists Make Case for New Mars Rover, Europa Mission in House Session

 WASHINGTON (CN) – A scientist working on the Mars Rover 2020 project told a congressional committee on Tuesday that if successful, samples returned to Earth from the distant planet could change everything about how human beings understand the origin of life.

-“With the samples we could bring back from Mars, this will be a revolution that goes way beyond planetary science, but will extend to us asking questions about what life as we know it really looks like and further: how does one look for life as don’t know it?” said Dr. Kenneth Farley, a professor of geochemistry at the California Institute of Technology.
+“With the samples we could bring back from Mars, this will be a revolution that goes way beyond planetary science, but will extend to us asking questions about what life as we know it really looks like and further: how does one look for life as we don’t know it?” said Dr. Kenneth Farley, a professor of geochemistry at the California Institute of Technology.

 Farley was joined by four other planetary experts, each of whom testified to the House Science, Space and Technology subcommittee about the status of their respective exploratory flagship missions, the Mars Rover 2020 and the Europa Clipper.